SpicyZinc/get-started-with-redux-form/README.md

 $ yarn start
 ```

-### About
+## About

 [![Hashrocket logo](https://hashrocket.com/hashrocket_logo.svg)](https://hashrocket.com)

-Tilex is supported by the team at [Hashrocket, a multidisciplinary design and
+This repository and accompanying blog post was put together by the team at
+[Hashrocket, a multidisciplinary design and development
-development consultancy](https://hashrocket.com).
+consultancy](https://hashrocket.com).
 If you'd like to [work with
 us](https://hashrocket.com/contact-us/hire-us) or [join our
 team](https://hashrocket.com/contact-us/jobs), don't hesitate to get in touch.